Coronavirus and newfound fame: German biotechs in the spotlight | DW | 24.11.2020

 "The question is: At what point does an investor get involved?
 And what can they do in the early phase in order to set up such a startup correctly from the outset?"

-"The interaction between Thomas Strüngmann and Ugur Sahin is certainly a prime example of the interaction between a corporate and marketing professional and an ingenious cancer researcher," emphasizes the EY expert.
+"The interaction between Thomas Strüngmann and Ugur Sahin is certainly a prime example of the interaction between a corporate and marketing professional and an ingenious cancer researcher," said Bialojan.

-"We have a top scientist, but was taught from the beginning how to set something up.
-I know Ugor well, he's not a real businessman, he doesn't even want to be.
-Rather, he's a scientist who takes it very seriously.
-But you have found a construct where these other functions are done very professionally."
+"We have a top scientist there, and a lot of effort went into training him how to go about a project.
+I know Ugur well, very well — he's no real businessman, nor does he aspire to be one.
+But as a scientist he's very serious about things and there are mechanisms in place to ensure that the link between science and practical implementation works well."

 Several initiatives have been launched to give entrepreneurial support to biotech startups that don't have billionaire backing.
-In Dortmund there is the Lead Discovery Center (LDC), a spin-off of the Max Planck Society.
-TRON was launched in Mainz.
+In Dortmund there is the Lead Discovery Center (LDC), a spinoff of the Max Planck Society.
+Another initiative, TRON, was launched in Mainz.

-The Biopharmaceutical Research Institute for Translational Oncology at Johannes Gutenberg University, in turn, is closely related to BioNtech founder Ugur Sahin, explains Bialojan.
-"And both companies are working very carefully to prepare academic projects for commercial development," he says.
+The Biopharmaceutical Research Institute for Translational Oncology at Johannes Gutenberg University, in turn, is closely related to BioNtech founder Ugur Sahin, explained Bialojan.
+"And both companies are working very carefully to prepare academic projects for commercial development," he said.

-There are many of these initiatives in the US, including in the biotech Eldorado near Boston.
+There are many of these initiatives in the US, including in the biotech hub around Boston.
 There, German doctor Johannes Frühauf founded Biolabs, a nonprofit incubator for startups in the life sciences.

-The first European branch is currently being built in Heidelberg, Frühauf's old home.
+The first European branch is currently being built in Heidelberg, Frühauf's former home.

 "Biolabs selects the best startups and advances them in the most capital-efficient manner.
 This is extremely attractive for investors, including pharmaceutical partners.
-These are models that function smoothly in the US and that we are now trying to bring to Germany", summarizes Bialojan.
+These are models that function smoothly in the US and that we are now trying to bring to Germany," said Bialojan.

 There is a very promising approach with the Bonn-based high-tech startup fund, where young companies from the medical sector can also get funding.
 The fund is supported by state money and private capital.

-With the search for a vaccine against COVID-19, the subject of biotech has finally reached a political level.
-But it is even more important that the wider population has realized how great the opportunities of biotechnology are.
-That is almost even more important because in the end, the population influences politics.
+With the search for a COVID-19 vaccine, the subject of biotech has finally reached a political level.
+But it's even more important that the wider population and political leaders realize the huge opportunities of biotechnology.

 Researchers around the world are working overtime to create a vaccine that would bring a permanent end to the coronavirus pandemic.
 One German biotech company is using yeast in its efforts.